ARWishere/Analyst-Tools/README.md

 # Financial Analyst Python Tools

 This repository contains a collection of Python tools tailored for financial analysts.
 These tools are built using the `tkinter` library for the user interface.
-In order to run them, the user must use `pyinstaller` to create an executable or application file.
-All projects output csv files to the users local /Downloads/ folder.
+In order to run them, you could just download and run the scripts, but it's reccomended that the the user use `pyinstaller` to create an executable or application file.
+All projects output csv files to the users local /Downloads/ folder, the LinkedIn scraper asks the user for a location to download.

+**Make sure to read below, as you must supply your own API key or account depending on the application you run!**

 ## Projects